Maucon45/IPL-Data-Analysis/README.md

 ## Contributing
 If you'd like to contribute to this project by enhancing DAX formulas or adding new features, please create a pull request.

-## Acknowledgments
-Thanks to the original YouTube tutorial for inspiration.

 ## Get in Touch
 Feel free to connect with me on LinkedIn to discuss data analysis and collaborate on exciting projects.